Registering for Student Parking

 If a student is unable to register because their preferred lot is full, they may join a parking waitlist.
 Students can register for a waitlist through the parking management system.
 Waitlists are one of the tools we use to balance lot registrations at the beginning of the semester.
 As the semester progresses, we monitor lot capacity and availability.
 As spaces in lots become available, students on the waitlist are contacted via email and offered parking in the lot.
 Waitlist requests are open to any student regardless of parking status.
 They are free and expire at the end of every semester.

 All resident students with 30 or more credits and commuter students and are eligible to register for on-campus parking.
-Freshman resident students (defined as one with 0 to 29 credits who lives on campus) are not eligible to register for parking.
-However, they may apply for an exception under certain circumstances.
+This academic year, Freshman resident students (defined as one with 0 to 29 credits who lives on campus) may register for parking without applying for an exception.

 Applying for a Freshman Exception

-Freshman resident students looking to park on campus must apply for an exception that will be reviewed by DOTS personnel.
-Those who qualify for exception will be assigned a parking lot based on their residence hall location and lot availability.
+For the 2020 - 2021 academic year, Freshman resident students looking to park on campus may register for parking without applying for an exception.
+They will be assigned a parking lot based on lot availability.